Wikidepia/indonesian_datasets/README.md

 # Indonesia Dataset

-This repository will be used to store Indonesia Dataset.
-Mostly from translating other dataset.
+This repository will be used to store Indonesian Datasets.

+## Where did the dataset come from?

+1. I usually scrape from internet.
+2. If the dataset is available in English, I use Google Translate to translate it.

 ## Table of contents
   * [Crawl](#crawl)